 Many times I see spouses, parents, friends, and significant others ruin a treatment opportunity.
 They block the people needing drug or alcohol treatment and subconsciously sabotage their loved one’s treatment program.
 This is because they want the person seeking treatment placed in a substance abuse treatment center near them.

 Emotions in Families with Addiction Run High

 Now keep in mind most treatment programs do not allow visitors during the first few weeks of treatment so being near your loved one does neither of you any real benefit.
 I say subconsciously because, in the thousands and thousands of cases of placing people in treatment, I have asked someone why they initially objected to their loved one traveling to rehab treatment (when it’s best suited).
 In all this time I have never been given a real valid reason why they shouldn’t travel.

 Here are the three reasons to travel out of state for drug rehab.
 I will kick off the list with the most important point.

 - Leaving treatment early can be avoided

-Most people going through treatment get an overwhelming desire to leave treatment prematurely for all the wrong reasons.
-This normally happens sometime in the first few weeks.
+Most people going through treatment have an overwhelming desire to leave treatment prematurely for all the wrong reasons.
+This happens typically sometime in the first few weeks.
 This is such a common occurrence I wrote an entire article about all the different reasons people come up to leave treatment early.
 Hint: your loved one will try to trick you to leave with your permission.

 Most treatment professionals believe the number one reason to travel to treatment (when possible) is to prevent clients from leaving treatment before it is completed.
 This is called leaving treatment against medical advice or leaving rehab AMA (for short).